-All housing properties were fully revalued on the basis of existing value for social housing at 31 March 2020.
-Housing properties secured by RBS loans were revalued at 12 May 2021 in line with the loan agreement.
+All housing properties were fully revalued on the basis of existing value for social housing at 31 March 2023 including housing properties secured by BoS in line with the loan agreement.
 Both valuations were carried out by Jones Lang LaSalle, Chartered Surveyors.
 The valuations have been prepared in accordance with the current RICS Valuation - Global Standards.